 First-year students will apply to Georgia Tech using the Common Application.
-You may start an application at any time during your high school career, and we will begin accepting application submissions on August 1 prior to your senior year.
+You may start an application at any time during your high school career, and we will begin accepting application submissions on August 1 of your senior year.

 We admit students for both the Summer and Fall Academic Terms, and ALL applicants will be considered for both terms.